huangxiyao/casci/jenkins-docker/ReadMe.md

 ## Attach build executors

-Builds can be run on the master (out of the box) but if you want to attache build slave servers then map the port `--publish 50000:50000` when you connect a slave agent.
+Builds can be run on the master (out of the box) but if you want to attach build slave servers then map the port `--publish 50000:50000` when you connect a slave agent.

 ## Pass JVM parameters